 The fuel is made from carbon dioxide and renewable energy.
 CO2 is taken from surrounding air by a Direct-Air-Capture-Plant, provided by Climeworks.
-Hydrogen is obtained with the electrolysis unit from Siemens.
-In a Power-to-Liquid plant from INERATEC the source materials are first converted into synthetic gas and then transformed into 200-300 liters of fuel per day.
+Hydrogen is obtained with the electrolysis unit by Siemens.
+In a Power-to-Liquid plant by INERATEC, the source materials are first converted into synthetic gas and then transformed into 200-300 liters of fuel per day.
 INERATEC’s compact plants enable the saving of renewable energy and the economical production of nearly climate neutral fuel.
-Because the energy supply from sustainable sources such as wind or solar power is fluctuating, the usage of the plants is decentralized for optimal reaction to the fluctuation.
+As the energy supply from sustainable sources such as wind or solar power is fluctuating, the usage of the plants is decentralized for optimal reaction to the fluctuation.
 The German Aerospace Center and Aviation Fuel Project Consulting test the quality and usability of the fuel for the different transport sectors.

 An analysis of the energy system as well as the traffic launch is done by Siemens, Bauhaus Luftfahrt and the TU Hamburg.